officialErnests/Underkill/README.md

 > - Attack system planed out
 > - Enemies heads are animated :D
 >> Also found out bug where the visuals glitch out when you try to use mercy but go back and use attack (it's only visual so no biggie, but i aint fixing it till adding more wepons)
+## Day 8
+### Projectiles ~2h 2m -30h 3m
+Made some changes to no mercy and how cooldowns work... will work on enemies now (the hardest part, wish me luck sine i will need it XD) as i have started creating enemy projectile script :D
+> - added randomized enemies
+> - added infinite play to see how many p you can get